For residents of British Columbia

 Becoming well-informed about wills, trusts and estate planning is necessary to secure the financial future of your loved one with a disability.
-In our Wills, Trusts and Estate Planning Workshop or Webinar, you’ll learn how to arrange your estate, prepare a will, and the various ins and outs of setting up a trust specifically for your relative or loved-one with a disability.
+In this workshop, you will learn how to arrange your estate, prepare a will, and the various ins and outs of setting up a trust specifically for your relative or loved one with a disability.
+Because laws vary from province to province, this workshop may only be relevant to those within British Columbia.
 See more info below.

 *Click the link to register